codezapper/PythonCodeExercises/SearchPlayer/README.md

 The purpose of this project is to provide a "power user" kind of interface for a desktop music player.
 The basic idea is that for power users, typing is faster than clicking.

-This project is still in development.
+**NOTE**: This project is still in development.
 At the moment it is usable, but glitches may occur.
+Specifically, the interface is not responsive and works mostly for resolutions above 1024x768.
+It depends on the modules:
+  - `django-mathfilters`
+  - `glob2`

 ## Usage